-However, a very low ESR value affects the compensation of the loop (see Section 7: Closing the loop on page 16) and in order to keep the system stable, a more complicated compensation network may be required.
+However, a very low ESR value affects the compensation of the loop (see Section 7 on page 13) and in order to keep the system stable, a more complicated compensation network may be required.
 However, due to the architecture of the internal error amplifier the bandwidth with this compensation is limited.